HAC716C Fundamentals of Radioactivity (2 ECTS)

 • Naturally occurring radioactive phenomena

-• Artificial radioactive phenomena
+• Artificially induced radioactive phenomena

 • Induced phenomena

-• Anthropogenic contribution
+• Human-induced contribution

 • Chemical, physical, radiochemical, geochemical, and medical applications

-Responsible: N. Dacheux, ICSM, UM
+Director: N. Dacheux, ICSM, UM

 Administrative contact(s): Claudie Fabry